Rev. Joe Wants You to Know

 A Message from your “Welcoming Congregation” Team

-Your team: Matt Memmelaar, Linda Miner, Sue Ward, Nikki Williams.
+Your team: Matt Memmelaar, Linda Miner, Sue Ward, Janice Leonard.
 We are looking to connect with the Congregation.
 Please reach out to us at firstname.lastname@example.org

 CHECK OUT THE BULLETIN BOARD IN THE BACK OF THE SANCTUARY!
 Educational information PLUS upcoming community events!
 Please join the UUCSS family to attend events in our community!